AliMouradd/MyProfile/index.md

 <img src="https://user-images.githubusercontent.com/47038179/131779086-994a39e5-aaab-4be4-944d-32e149be6e28.PNG" height="370" width="252" class="right">

-I am currently, as of September 3, 2021, a Computer Science student as California State University, Long Beach.
+I am currently a Computer Science student as California State University, Long Beach.

 Here are some of languages I know:
 <ul>